jaiveerkhanna/scrabble/Readme.md

 ENVIRONMENT

-The scrabble game is intended to be run in the Docker virtual environment that we have been using throughout the semester for CS104.
+The scrabble game is intended to be run in the Docker virtual environment that we have been using throughout the semester.
 Details on the environment are in the Repo: "Docker"

 INSTRUCTIONS